schickling/chromeless/docs/api.md

 Not implemented yet

 Wait until a function returns.
+You can also return some Promise that will be resolved at some point.

 __Arguments__
 - `fn` - Function to wait for